 My experience at Lagos in Mexico City was incredible.
 The space is beautiful, spacious, filled with great natural light, and I loved being able to work privately in my own studio while still having the chance of sharing the space with other artists who I now consider friends.

-What I value most from my stay, and what I think makes this program truly unique, was the curatorial support provided by olgaMargarita dávila, which was very hollistic and guided me to take my artistic practice to an entirely new level, deepening it conceptually and helping me understand the meaning of my work.
+What I value most from my stay, and what I think makes this program truly unique, was the curatorial support provided by olgaMargarita dávila, which was very hollistic and guided me to take my artistic practice to an entirely new level, deepening it conceptually, helping me understand the meaning of my work and exploring new materials and disciplines.

-In addition to this guidance, during my residency they invited people from the art scene to get to know my work, and we visited spaces and galleries with the aim of understanding the local scene and building connections in the city, something I believe is incredibly important, especially for emerging artists like myself.
+In addition to this guidance, we had several in-studio visits from curators and established artists and we also visited spaces and galleries with the aim of understanding the local scene and building connections in the city, something I believe is incredibly important, especially for emerging artists like myself.

 Andrea Taro, Mexico City 2025